survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

 ## Controlling bundle splitting

-The configuration above can be rewritten with an explicit test against `node_modules` as below:
+The configuration above can be rewritten with an explicit test against `node_modules` as below to gain more control:

 **webpack.config.js**